izabelcavassim/WorkshopQCBio_trial/README.md

 ![Background](https://github.com/izabelcavassim/WorkshopQCBio_trial/blob/main/Images/background_2.png)

 # Research
-Looking at the selective forces shaping noncoding DNA.
+Looking at the selective forces shaping human noncoding DNA.

 This is a collaborative project that will bring together expertise from both **Lohmueller** and **Ernst’s lab** (UCLA in the Department of Biological Chemistry).